 The ramifications of a doctor shortage are significant to the health of our children.
 I was proud to help pass the Children’s Hospital GME Support Reauthorization Act (H.R.
 297), which helps ensure the United States maintains an adequate supply of pediatricians and pediatric specialists.

 Investigating the Deadly Meningitis Outbreak

 The deadly outbreak of fungal meningitis in the fall of 2012 has hit Michigan harder than any state, with more than 60 deaths and hundreds sickened nationwide.
 My Energy and Commerce Committee has since led the investigation into this public health tragedy to determine what went wrong and ensure that such a disaster never happens again.

 Protecting the Sanctity of Human Life

-As a pro-life Member of Congress, I oppose the misuse of federal taxpayer dollars for abortion services.
+As a pro-life Member of Congress, I oppose the misuse of federal taxpayer dollars for abortion services and support the conscience rights of our nation’s health care providers.
 As Chairman of the Energy and Commerce Committee, I have worked to pass legislation – such as Representative Joe Pitts’ Protect Life Act – to permanently codify restrictions on federal abortion funding.
-I have supported both the successful ban on partial-birth abortion and the passage of the Unborn Victims of Violence Act, which recognizes an unborn child as a legal victim.
-I have also supported efforts to criminalize the circumvention of parental notification laws and have fought to uphold the “conscience clause,” which protects healthcare providers who refuse to provide abortion services.
+I have supported both the successful ban on partial-birth abortion and the passage of the Unborn Victims of Violence Act, which recognizes an unborn child as a legal victim, and have supported efforts to criminalize the circumvention of parental notification laws.